AccessibilityMapping/AMP/WebAppGuide.md

 * Select edit, two windows should pop up, ignore the "Edit" window.
 * Scroll down on the other window and click on delete.

+## Using the Map

+The map provides very useful information, to filter through it click on the following icon:

+![]

 [Home](http://AccessibilityMapping.github.io/AMP)